phocean/TopIcons-plus/README.md

 Also, thanks to all contributors (code and issues), and especially to:

-- [nevesnunes](https://github.com/nevesnunes) for the very nice code improvements he brought up,
+- [nevesnunes](https://github.com/nevesnunes) for the very nice code improvements he brought up ;
-- [terrycloth](https://github.com/terrycloth) for his contributions to the installation script and documentation to make it ready for the Fedora packaging.
+- [terrycloth](https://github.com/terrycloth) for his contributions to the installation script and documentation to make it ready for the Fedora packaging ;
+- [huttli](https://github.com/huttli) for packaging various forks and changes, and submitting them upstream.